 The user can write 5 letters per round for each successful check (punctuation is free).
 The message can be as long as the sender desires, or as long as its Willpower Score allows.
-The letters appear on any surface of the CM's choice, remaining there for a certain period of time (as given
+The letters appear on any surface of the CM's choice, remaining there for a certain period of time (as given О НІЦЬ following).
+If a check fails, the message remains incomplete.
+The letters themselves appear as though written in blood; they drip down the surface, then vanish mysteriously.

 At Student Level, the letters remain 1D10 rounds.
 At Teacher Level, the letters remain 1D10 hours.